georgewrmarshall/deprecation-ticket-template/DEPRECATED_MOBILE.md

 ### Technical Details

-- Add deprecation notice to storybook
 - Add deprecation message above old component function or class
-- Create good first issue to replace all old components with new [Replace old OLD_COMPONENT component with new NEW_COMPONENT component](./REPLACE.md)
+- Create good first issue to replace all old components with new [Replace old OLD_COMPONENT component with new NEW_COMPONENT component](./REPLACE_MOBILE.md)

 ### Acceptance Criteria